Cogito, Ergo Sum

 The conductor leaned in and shouted, “I nearly gave it away earlier, didn’t I?
 Ha!
 What a silly ass I am, sneaking a look.”

-“What’s he going on about?
-Give what away?!”
+“What’s he on about?
+Give what away?”

-He felt his chest, his shoulder—searched desperately.
 His wounds were gone as well.